 JSU offers Honors courses in the arts, humanities, sciences, social sciences, and mathematics, which fulfill freshman and sophomore course requirements.
-Incoming students who score a 25 or higher in the English section of the enhanced ACT (or a 610 or higher in the Verbal section of the enhanced SAT) are eligible for the Honors Program.
+Incoming students are invited for admission to the Honors Program based on ACT or SAT test scores.
 Since test scores may not always provide a complete picture of ability, students may consult with the department head about enrolling in Honors classes.